robin-schneider/gymCICY/README.md

 Note that *fname* is the file name into which *env* will write all models it finds. *env* keeps track of episodes and steps and has a unique id corresponding to its seed.

-For a basic introduction to gym environments and in particular the flipping environment used in our paper check out the jupyter notebook [tutorial](https://github.com/robin-schneider/gymCICY/blob/master/agents/Tutorial.ipynb) in the agent folder.
+For a basic introduction to gym environments and in particular the flipping environment used in our paper check out the jupyter notebook [tutorial](https://github.com/robin-schneider/gymCICY/blob/master/agents/Tutorial.ipynb) (Note: The notebook was for an older verison.) in the agent folder.

 Furthermore, you might want to use the latest pyCICY version.
 Update with